shurrey/Blackboard-docsSite/learn/rest/admin/groups-quotas-rates.md

 ---
 layout: post
 title: "Groups, Site quotas and rate limits"
-purple-text-title: "Developer groups, Site quotas and rate limits"
 id: learn-rest-admin-group-quotas-rates
 categories: Learn REST
 author: Ryan Haber
 ---

+# Developer groups, Site quotas and rate limits

-### Overview
+## Overview

 With the Blackboard Developer Portal, you can manage use of your Learn instance's REST APIs and applications that use those APIs.
 Groups of